Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 ### LCOSS Switch

-Selects which computer system is installed on this aircraft.
+A two position switch (3) that selects which computer system is installed on this aircraft.

 - ARS-107
 - ASG-26